Twinmom3/exercise/docs.md

-This documentation describes how to use the everything machine.
+This documentation describes how to use the magical everything machine.

 Note that this machine is safe to use even for people who do not believe in Santa.